DUNE/ndlar_flow/README.md

         wvfms = ma.masked_where(~mask, wvfms, copy=False) # create a masked array of waveforms, note that the masked array convention is True == invalid light_integral[i] = wvfms.sum() # sums over all light events, ADCs, channels, and samples (ignoring the masked channels)

-Dereferencing is a bit slow because of the python loop, but this still shouldn't take more than a minute or two.
-One possibility for the future is to implement a `cython` helper function that makes use of the `cython` backend of `h5py`.
-This could dramatically speed up the dereferencing process.
+Dereferencing may take a minute or two.

 We can now plot the correlation between the charge and light systems::